ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

 Connect to a data transfer service
 ----------------------------------

-Before connecting to the data transfer service running on localhost with the default username and password, request the access token:
+Before connecting to the data transfer service, which runs on the localhost with the default username and password, request the access token:

 .. code-block:: python